open-tale/open-tale.github.io/_docs/05-challenges.md

 #### Damage regarding the range

-* For close-range attacks (swords, clubs, axes, daggers), the distance must not be greater than 1m.
+* For close-range attacks (swords, clubs, axes, daggers), the distance must not be greater than 1m;

-* For long-range attacks (bows, slingshots, shurikens), there is a distance from which the attack loses effectiveness.
+* For long-range attacks (bows, slingshots, shurikens), there is a maximum distance allowed between the character and the target.
 Such distance is equal to the obtained score on the roll.
-For distances greater than that, the damage is reduced by 1 for each meter further.

-    Example: the roll to shoot a bow resulted in a score of 12, the enemy has 6 points of Defense and is placed at a distance of 14m from the shooter.
-If it weren't for the range, the attack would have dealt 6 points of damage (12 - 6), but the target is 2 meters further away from the range limit so the final damage is 4 (6 - 2).

-* For skills, going past the range limit is simply prohibitive.

 #### Damage regarding the number of targets